alsora/CNN_Visualization/README.md

-## occlusion:
+## OCCLUSION:
 The file cnn_occlusion.py is an implementation of the occlusion technics described in the section **4.2** of the following paper: [Visualizing and Understanding Convolutional Networks](https://www.cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf).

 ### How to use
 In the following, the procedure to use **caffenet** will be described.
 It is possible to use different models by changing the default parameters.
 The **caffenet** prototxt is already included in the **caffe** installation.

-To download the caffemodel file in the proper place it's run:
+To download the caffemodel file in the proper place run:

         $ wget -O path/to/caffe/models/bvls_reference_caffenet/bvlc_reference_caffenet.caffemodel http://dl.caffe.berkeleyvision.org/bvlc_reference_caffenet.caffemodel

-Choose a class from the file **synset_words.txt** and download some images from [Image-Net](www.image-net.org).
+Choose a class from the file **synset_words.txt** and download at least one image from [Image-Net](www.image-net.org).
-Suppose the name of one image is *n01440764_18.JPEG*.
-It's important to don't change the name of the images since it contains the synset.
+Suppose the name of the image is *n01440764_18.JPEG*.
+It's important to don't change the name of the image since it contains the synset reference.

 To test the code: